acoustid/acoustid-server/pages/webservice.md

 While you can submit a fingerprint without any metadata, it is not very useful to do so.
 If the file has embedded MusicBrainz tags, please send the MusicBrainz track ID.
-Otherwise you can send the PUID or textual metadata.
+Otherwise you can send the textual metadata.

 #### URL